Hybrid event tips for event planners

 Planners should be sure to test out their content on a remote audience before the event to make sure it is appropriate.
 Slideshows and dense material are difficult to sit through for a remote audience, so make sure to lighten up your content.

-While it’s important to have a connection between the in-person and virtual audiences, it’s also important not to overdo it.
+While it’s important to have a connection between the in-person and virtual audiences, it’s important not to overdo it.
 Too much connection can make the event feel too forced and uncomfortable.

 It’s important to find the right balance between too much and not enough connection.
 Planners should aim for a connection that is natural and feels comfortable for both groups.